Dahoas/OpenELM/projects/fun_search/notes.md

 - understanding dynamics are necessary for good planning
 - discovering unstated preconditions

+I guess in our case invalid actions are things which essentially don't change the world.
+- Want gpt-4 to catch these and mark them as useless
+- Otherwise gpt-4 should be able to correctly predict how actions change the world

+Maybe each function should have a docstring descrbing the strategy of the function
+- the policy itself should also have this

+Remarably, the first time I asked gpt-4 to generate a virtual reward, it generated a reward for putting down the key in a non-obstructing way
+- this might be the updated gpt-4

+Procedure for gpt-4:
+- It can use a combination two techniques to learn about the policy's behavior
+    - the world model
+    - reporting functions
+- Using this information it has to make a single concrete hypothesis about how the model is failing.
+With this hypothesis the model will
+    - Generate a critique feedback in the form a description of what is wrong and advice on how to fix it.
+        - This will be appened to generation when the specific policy is used as an exemplar
+        - This will also be used in describing strategies for the environment in the description

 ## Chess Notes

 Stockfish takes the most time by far